pingcap/docs/query-execution-plan.md

 > **Note:**
 >
-> At present, the `IndexMerge` feature is disabled by default in the TiDB 4.0.0-rc.1.
-Besides, the currently supported scenarios of `IndexMerge` in TiDB 4.0 are limited to the disjunctive normal form (expressions connected by `or`).
+> At present, the `IndexMerge` feature is disabled by default in TiDB 4.0.0-rc.1.
+In addition, the currently supported scenarios of `IndexMerge` in TiDB 4.0 are limited to the disjunctive normal form (expressions connected by `or`).
 The conjunctive normal form (expressions connected by `and`) will be supported in later versions.
 >
-> You can enable `IndexMerge` by configuring the `session` or `global` variables by executing the `set @@tidb_enable_index_merge = 1;` statement in the client.
+> You can enable `IndexMerge` by configuring the `session` or `global` variables: execute the `set @@tidb_enable_index_merge = 1;` statement in the client.

 ### Read the aggregated execution plan